apiverve/chucknorris-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "joke": "Chuck Norris Doesn't Need A Minute To Win It" }
+    "joke": "As A Baby, Chuck Norris Was So Scary That His Mother Fed Him Using A Catapult."
+  }
 }
 ```